bthomas14/ember-places-demo/README.md

 # GPlaces-Demo

-A little web app using Ember CLI and the google places library to return a list of place results.
+A little web app using Ember CLI and the Google places library to return a list of place results.
 See the demo here: https://gplace.herokuapp.com/